mattssca/LundTaxR/README.md

 **Robust molecular subtyping of bladder cancer using the Lund Taxonomy classification system**

 LundTaxR implements a comprehensive Random Forest-based classifier for molecular subtyping of bladder cancer samples using gene expression data.
-The package provides a two-stage classification system based on the established Lund Taxonomy, enabling precise molecular characterization for precision medicine applications.
+The package provides a two-stage classification system based on the established Lund Taxonomy, enabling precise molecular characterization.

 ## Overview